mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 // → true
 ```

 When an operator is applied to the “wrong” type of value, JavaScript will quietly convert that value to the type it wants, using a set of rules that often aren’t what you want or expect.
 This is called *type* coercion.
-So the `null` in the first expression becomes $$0$$, and the "5" in the second expression becomes $$5$$ (from string to number).
-Yet in the third expression, + tries string concatenation before numeric addition, so the $$1$$ is converted to "1" (from number to string).
+So the `null` in the first expression becomes {% math %}0{% endmath %}, and the "5" in the second expression becomes {% math %}5{% endmath %} (from string to number).
+Yet in the third expression, + tries string concatenation before numeric addition, so the {% math %}1{% endmath %} is converted to "1" (from number to string).

-When something that doesn’t map to a number in an obvious way (such as "$$five$$" or `undefined`) is converted to a number, the value NaN is produced.
+When something that doesn’t map to a number in an obvious way (such as "{% math %}five{% endmath %}" or `undefined`) is converted to a number, the value NaN is produced.
 Further arithmetic operations on NaN keep producing NaN, so if you find yourself getting one of those in an unexpected place, look for accidental type conversions.

 When comparing values of the same type using ==, the outcome is easy to predict: you should get true when both values are the same, except in the case of NaN.
 But when the types differ, JavaScript uses a complicated and confusing set of rules to determine what to do.
 In most cases, it just tries to convert one of the values to the other value’s type.
 However, when `null` or `undefined` occurs on either side of the operator, it produces true only if both sides are one of `null` or `undefined`.